 Moreover, odds will change over time as sportsbooks try to reduce their exposure and balance out each side of the bet, which means that the vig can change with them.

 It would be best to consider how sportsbook promotions affect the vig in betting.
-Sportsbooks with bonus bets or bonus cash tend to have less favorable odds and a higher vig.
+Maryland sportsbooks with bonus bets tend to have less favorable odds and a higher vig.
 On the other hand, betting sites with a relatively low vig may not have much to offer in the promotions department.

 In any case, if you want to find the lowest vig, you’re going to have to search for it with each new bet you’re planning to make.
 Ideally, you would find an online sportsbook where the vig is decent most of the time, but keep an eye on the odds posted by other betting sites.

 Luckily, all legal online sportsbooks in Maryland seem to have an acceptable vig, so you can’t really go wrong regardless.
 These top Ohio sportsbooks include:

 Are there vig-free sportsbooks?